 As a writing program administrator, I am committed to feminist mentoring, pedagogies, and administrative actions that increase transparency, support writing students and instructors, and advocate for educational equity.
-At ISU, I focus on teaching and mentoring first-year writing teachers in ISU’s innovative writing program that privileges literate activity research with an emphasis on everyday writing research, writing researcher identities, and contemporary learning-writing research.
+At ISU, I focus on teaching and mentoring writing teachers in ISU’s innovative writing program that privileges literate activity research with an emphasis on everyday writing research, writing researcher identities, and contemporary learning-writing research.
 My administrative and teaching work are characterized by rhetorical listening, ethics of care, and digital and multimodal pedagogies to facilitate collaborative, active learning.

 In my research, as in my teaching and administrative work, I explicitly create space for newcomers’ identities and experiences to feel valued and to be framed as valuable.
 My dissertation, “Stories at Work: Restorying Narratives of New Teachers’ Identity Learning in Writing Studies,” began a longitudinal artifact-based interview study eliciting stories of teaching and learning from new graduate student writing instructors.
 Grounded in deep rhetorical listening to newcomers’ stories, this project is currently in its seventh year with the primary goal of activating narrative as a complex interdisciplinary feminist methodology for tracing the situated identity learning of new writing teachers both in and over time.
 In addition to narrative research and new writing teacher preparation, my research areas include feminist research methodologies, feminist pedagogies, multimodal pedagogies, writing pedagogies, and the intersections of identities, learning, and literacy in workplace, school-based, and community sites.